Stress fracture

 Have you ever felt a dull ache in your foot or shin that worsens with activity but eases with rest?
 Many people dismiss it as a simple strain, but it could be an early sign of a stress fracture – tiny cracks in the bone that form from repetitive strain rather than a single injury.

 Unlike sudden fractures, stress fractures develop gradually when bones are unable to keep up with continuous pressure or insufficient recovery.
-They’re common among runners, active adults, and even those returning to exercise after a long break.
+They’re common among runners, military recruits, dancers, and anyone who has rapidly increased their activity level.

 Elfcare’s preventive health philosophy focuses on understanding early imbalances, so you can strengthen your bones, adjust habits, and stay active without interruption.